A universal bound in the dimensional Brunn-Minkowski inequality for log-concave measures: Introduction

 In Section 2 we discuss preliminaries.
-In Section 3 we show an upper bound on the Poincare constant of a restriction of an isotropic log-concave measure to a symmetric convex subset.
-In Section 4 we discuss general log-concave measures and prove Theorems \ref{log-concave-general}, \ref{product} and \ref{rot-inv}.
+In Section 3 we show an upper bound on the Poincar\'e constant of a restriction of an isotropic log-concave probability measure to a symmetric convex subset.
+In Section 4 we discuss general log-concave probability measures and prove Theorems \ref{log-concave-general}, \ref{product} and \ref{rot-inv}.
 In Section 5 we prove Theorem \ref{meas-simple}.

 \textbf{Acknowledgement.} The author is grateful to Benjamin Jaye for many fruitful conversations.
 The author is grateful to Alexander Kolesnikov for teaching her a lot of mathematics, and also for pointing out to her that Proposition 6.3 from \cite{gal2} could be extended to Proposition \ref{prop1}.
 The author is grateful to Alexandros Eskenazis for bringing to her attention Remark 33 from \cite{ENT}, which has led to the formulation of the Remark \ref{remark-refer}.
+The author is also extremely grateful to Pierre Bizeul (more details in Remark \ref{pierre}.)

 The author is supported by the NSF CAREER DMS-1753260.
 The author worked on this project while being a Research Fellow at the program in Probability, Geometry, and Computation in High Dimensions at the Simons Institute for the Theory of Computing.
 The paper was completed while the author was in residence at the Hausdorff Institute of Mathematics at the program in The Interplay between High-Dimensional Geometry and Probability.